larissadcew/Portifolio/README.md

 ## 👋🏼 Hello there, I’m Larissa!

-👨🏻‍💻 I’m a final year graduate student at the TU Berlin
+👨🏻‍💻 I have completed my studies at Harvard university.

 🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+📽️ I am also interested in assisting others on their path in the world of Machine Learning.
 ## Selected Experience

 🤖 Open Source Contributions